1iyouzhen/med-imaging-primer/docs/en/guide/ch05/03-classification.md

 ---

-::: info =¡ Next Learning
+::: info ðŸš€ Next Learning
 Now you have mastered the core technologies of medical image classification and detection.
 In the next section (5.4 Image Augmentation and Recovery), we will explore how to overcome data scarcity challenges through advanced data enhancement techniques and recover lost image information.
 :::